Hurricane-k/Rethink-2DLUTColorTransform/README.md

 ## Reference
 [1] Jon S. McElvain, Walter Gish, "Camera Color Correction Using Two-Dimensional Transforms"  in Proc.
-IS&T 21st Color and Imaging Conf.,  2013,  pp 250 - 256.
+IS&T 21st Color and Imaging Conf.,  2013,  pp 250 - 256.<br>
 [2] Barnard, K., Martin, L., Funt, B. and Coath, A., A data set for color research.
 Color Res.
-Appl., 27, 2002 : 147-151.
+Appl., 27, 2002 : 147-151.<br>
-[3] Hoda Aghaei, Brian Funt, "A Flying Gray Ball Multi-illuminant Image Dataset for Color Research"  in Journal of Imaging Science and Technology,  2020,  pp 050411-1 - 050411-8.
+[3] Hoda Aghaei, Brian Funt, "A Flying Gray Ball Multi-illuminant Image Dataset for Color Research"  in Journal of Imaging Science and Technology,  2020,  pp 050411-1 - 050411-8. <br>